Michael Taccetta: Excluded from New Jersey

 On January 6, 1984, Taccetta was excluded from New Jersey casinos, stemming from his prior convictions in the 1970s.
 Despite his exclusion, Taccetta kept operating in North Jersey.
 His brother Martin then served as acting boss on behalf of Taccetta in the mid-1980s.

-Longest trial in U.S.
+Longest Mafia trial in U.S.

 In 1986, prosecutions which resulted in the Mafia Commission Trial were set up in New York, to try Anthony Corallo and the entire administration of the Lucchese crime family.
 Taccetta and Accetturo were also arrested that year, along with 18 other top mobsters of the Northern New Jersey faction.
 The indictment was the result of a four-year investigation.
 The charges were 76 counts of labor racketeering, illegal gambling, loansharking, extortion, drug trafficking, money laundering, and conspiracy.
-The longest trial ever in the United States, it went for more than 21 months.
+The longest Mafia trial ever in the United States, it went for more than 21 months.
 Stunningly, unlike the Mafia Commission Trial, in the case of Taccetta and Accetturo and their associates, all 20 defendants were acquitted on the Racketeer Influenced and Corrupt Organizations Act predicates, but as the trial was overdue, rivalry developed in the Jersey Crew.